AustinMaddison/opengl-p1-art-gallery/README.md

 - Perceptual light values falloff in a natural looking and pleasing way.

 #### World Space TexCoords For Enviromental Textures
 - This allowed for easy texturing.
-Additionally we could use sample 3D noise to break up repetition in the textuers by mixing different tones without producing seams.
+Additionally it allowed us to sample 3D noise to subtly break up repetition in the material colors by mixing different tones without producing seams.

 #### Spotlight Lights
 ![a](https://github.com/user-attachments/assets/e4bfa11e-4ffe-4505-a5c3-28477a0a8668)